 About Me

-I recently completed my PhD in Astrophysics with Prof. Daniel Eisenstein at Harvard.
+I am currently working with Prof. Risa Wechsler.
+I completed my PhD in Astrophysics with Prof. Daniel Eisenstein at Harvard in 2021.
 Before that, I got my Bachelors degree in Astrophysics at Princeton, where I worked on various exciting projects such as identifying obscured quasars in SDSS, looking for ultra diffuse galaxies in HSC, and simulating progenitor gas clouds in the early Universe.

 I have been widely involved in teaching and outreach.
 At Harvard, I was a teaching assistant for ASTRO 17 and ASTRO 130.
 I was a founding member of Open Labs At Harvard, with the goal of promoting science and research education among underpriviledged K-12 students in the Greater Boston area.
 Aside from work, I enjoy tennis, DJing, and cooking.